Melbourne Veterinary Science Open Day – Part 3

 Another special appreciation group of the University of Melbourne had a booth set up.
 This was the Wildlife Appreciation group.
 Trent had his python “Angus” there for people to see and touch.
 I was brave enough to get up close and personal with “Angus.”

 After our lunch and a few minutes in the nice sunshine, we headed back inside to complete our campus tour.
-Our next stop was the Anesthesia room, where final-year Melbourne DVM and OzTREKK student Jenah Drew was showing the public how to anesthetize an animal and how the machines work to monitor their heart rate.
+Our next stop was the Anesthesia room, where final-year Melbourne DVM and OzTREKK student Jenah D was showing the public how to anesthetize an animal and how the machines work to monitor their heart rate.

 They also had an endoscope demonstration.
 This was a really interactive demonstration as they had a cardboard dog with candy in his stomach, and the public was able to use the endoscope to find the candy that they wanted that was in the stomach.
 The little kids really enjoyed learning about endoscopy!